Migrations¶

 engine_name

-In case of a different default database for old migrations add the database to extra and prevent the execution for all other names then the extra name.
+For different default databases, add the database to extra and prevent execution for other names.

 def downgrade():